csiqueirasilva/poe-skills-overlay/README.md

 was tested on windows 10; there's a parameter to use the capture with dx9, so it in theory should be able to run on windows below 8 (with dx: 9 set on the configuration file)

+# how to set up UI

+When running the application, there will be two small icons on the top right corner of the screen.
+One is used for closing the overlay and the other to toggle configuration mode.
+In this mode, you can left click the overlay icons to open a context menu (similar to right click menu on many applications).
+In the context menu there will be a few buttons:

+- move icon, on the top left corner: Left click it and hold to move the icon around
+- eye icon, near the move icon: Toggles visibility of the overlay icon (will disappear when saving the configuration, if the eye is dashed)
+- size slider: can increase or decrease the size of the overlay icon
+- opacity slider: can increase or decrease transparency of the overlay icon
+- confirm button: confirms the current settings of the overlay and closes the context menu
+- reset button: resets the settings of the selected overlay icon to the ones when opening the context menu.
+If you wish to cancel changes made to the overlay icon, you should hit this and then hit the confirm button.

+You can also interact with the overlay icon with the keyboard if the context menu for it is open.
+The functions are as follows:

+- Use **arrow keys** to move the overlay icon by 1 pixel in the direction of the key.
+You can hold the desired key to move a bit faster.
+- Pressing **enter** confirms the settings (same as clicking the confirm button)
+- Pressing **esc** cancels changes made to the overlay icon and closes the context menu (same as hitting the reset button followed by the confirm button)

 # configuration file

+(this configuration scheme started in v1.0-rc3; previous versions wipe the config.json on reinstall)

 **poeskillsoverlay-config.json**, stored inside your 'Documents' folder (or 'My Documents') is created when the application is first run. there resides all your customizations (icons zoom, position, opacity and visibility).